matter-labs/zksync-lite-docs/docs/dev/accounts.md

 There are two ways to authorize zksync key pair.

 1. Using ethereum signature of specific message.
-This way is prefered but can only be used if your ethereum wallet can sign messages.
+This way is preferred but can only be used if your ethereum wallet can sign messages.
 2. Using ethereum transaction to zkSync smart-contract.